 To help prevent theft in the residence hall, students should keep their rooms locked at all times.
 The Academy is not liable for damaged or stolen items, however Residential and Student Affairs staff can assist with filing a BSU campus police report, if desired.

 Neither Ball State University nor the Indiana Academy carry insurance on students or their property.
 The university is not liable for personal property that may be lost, stolen, or damaged.
 Students should review their family’s homeowners’ insurance policy for coverage.
 Students are strongly encouraged to insure their personal belongings.

 Students and parents are responsible for transportation arrangements and expenses to and from the Academy.
-For personal transportation needs while in residence, the Academy expects students to utilize free public transportation such as MITS (Muncie Indiana Transit System), the BSU shuttle service, local taxi services (within Muncie city limits), and/or bicycles for their traveling needs.
-The use of personal vehicle based transportation services such as Lyft, Uber, etc., is prohibited.
+For personal transportation needs while in residence, the Academy expects students to utilize free public transportation such as MITS (Muncie Indiana Transit System), the BSU shuttle service, and/or bicycles for their traveling needs.
+The use of personal vehicle based transportation services such as Lyft, Uber, local taxi services, etc., is allowable with guardian knowledge and permission.
+Permission may be granted through the white form or individual gold forms.
 Many popular locations are also within walking distance.
 Any personal lessons (i.e. martial arts, voice, dance, instruments, etc.) religious education/services, extracurricular activities, employment opportunities, and/or other errands must be self-arranged using the previous mentioned methods.